 - wipes out beneficial gut bacteria

 As we all know, wine is made from grapes, and these grape plants are sprayed by Roundup.
 Roundup is used on every crop grown conventionally around the world.
 Contaminated soil can also retain these chemicals for over 20 years thereafter.

 Back to the grape plants.
-Glyphosate enters the plant through its roots, which they are taken up into the plant and quite literally embedded in the DNA and cell-fluid of the grape.
+Glyphosate enters the plant through its roots, which are taken up into the plant and quite literally embedded in the DNA and cell fluid of the grape.
 Sounds tasty, right?

 Not Just Glyphosate?

 Glyphosate is dangerous, but it is also important to be aware of other co-formulants present in glyphosate-based herbicides, which have been shown to be hormones disruptors and are 1000x more toxic than glyphosate alone.

 According to a study by the International Journal of Environmental Research and Public Health, “ Up to now, endocrine-disrupting effects of pesticides have been studied mostly based on tests on

 their declared active ingredient.
 Here we report for the first time that, below their toxicity thresholds,

 the co-formulants, generally classified as inerts and kept confidentially, act as endocrine-disrupting